Resonance of Vector Vortex Beams in a Triangular Optical Cavity: Experimental Setup

 \section{Experimental Setup}

 The experiment described in this section was designed to test VVB resonance in a triangular optical cavity.
-In addition, observing the radial and azimuthal beams resonating in distinct cavity lengths would confirm the influence of the beams symmetry on the resonance length, predicted in Section \ref{sec:symmetry}.
+In addition, observing the radial and azimuthal beams resonating in distinct cavity lengths would confirm the influence of the beams symmetry on the resonance length, predicted in previous section.

 Figure \ref{fig:setup} illustrates the experimental setup, which uses a homemade extended-cavity diode laser at 780 nm as the light source.
-A pinhole at the Fourier plane cleans the beam's spatial mode and a Spatial Light Modulator (not shown in the figure, for compactness) is used to finely adjust mode matching, although it is not an essential piece of the setup.
+A pinhole at the Fourier plane cleans the beam's spatial mode and a Spatial Light Modulator (not shown in the figure, for compactness) is used to finely adjust mode matching.

-Once mode matching and beam/cavity alignment are optimized for a zero-order gaussian beam, a Vortex Wave Plate (VWP $m=1$, Thorlabs) is placed and centered on the optical path between the SLM and the mode matching lenses, with its fast axis aligned with the vertical.
-Also, a half-wave plate (HWP) is placed before the VWP to control the input polarization, determining which VVB is produced.
+Once mode matching and beam/cavity alignment are optimized for a zero-order gaussian beam, a Vortex Wave Plate(VWP10-532 $m=1$, Thorlabs) is placed and centered on the optical path between the SLM and the mode matching lenses, with its fast axis aligned with the vertical.
+This VWP is a commercial wave plate that can be effectively understood as a ``mosaic'' of minuscule half-wave plates (HWP) with different orientations $\theta$ that equal half the azimuthal angle at the VWP plane.
+Also, a HWP is placed before the VWP to control the input polarization, determining which VVB is produced.
 If the input linear polarization is vertical (horizontal), a radial (azimuthal) beam is produced.
 A varying HWP angle will produce a superposition of radial and azimuthal with varying weights.

 The generated VVB is then sent to the triangular cavity, composed of two identical partially reflective plane mirrors ($R = $ 96\% and 82\% for s- and p-polarization, respectively) and a concave mirror of high reflectance and a 200-mm radius of curvature.
 The cavity length (approximately 300 mm, roundtrip) is micrometrically scanned at $\sim$10 Hz using a piezoelectric transducer glued to the concave mirror and the resonance peaks are observed with an oscilloscope.
 Half of the cavity output intensity is sent to a simple webcam, in order to check the beam profile of the transmitted beams, peak by peak.